Back to Index

 You know what I mean?
 Joker and Jamal, they play their two-man game.
 If it gets swung out to me by one of those guys, I'm expected to shoot it.
 I'm one of the best shooters in the league, like humbly, like I can say that, but like I don't see contests.

 So a lot, you might be watching on TV and see me shoot a contested shot, but it doesn't feel contested to me.
-I might watch it like after I'm filming, I'm like, yo, I shot that.
-But really, they don't feel contested and I make a lot of contested shots.
+I might watch it, like after I'm filming, I'm like, yo, I shot that.
+But really, they don't feel contested.
+And I make a lot of contested shots, but I definitely, I see it.

-But I definitely, I see it.
-But really, I'm not the one with the ball in my hands like I was in high school.
+But really, I'm not the one with the ball in my hands like I was in high school, you know?
 To win a championship, every player on a team has to have a specific role.
-And for me, it's like when I catch the ball, it's let it fly, you know what I mean?
+And for me, it's like, when I catch the ball, it's let it fly, you know what I mean?

-- I also do feel like the meme just kind of took off because I've seen you make great passes and great assists. - You don't have to be nice.
-No, I mean, I've always been able to make plays and pass, but on the Nuggets team, I'm not the one with the ball in my hands the majority of the time.
+- I also do feel like the meme just kind of like took off because I've seen you make great passes and great assists. - You don't have to be nice. - No, I mean, I've always been able to make plays and pass, but on the Nuggets team, I'm not the one with the ball in my hands the majority of the time.

-So, you know, maybe one day if I'm on another team where the ball's put in my hands to make plays more, there'll be more assists.
+So, you know, maybe one day, if I'm on another team where the ball's put in my hands to make plays more, there'll be more assists.
 But right now, it's like, when I catch it, I'm shooting or I'm driving.
 And unless I'm crowded, it's probably going up.
-And my teammates know that and they're going to tell me to shoot it.
+And my teammates know that, and they're going to tell me to shoot it.

 So we just want a championship.
 To win a championship, it's not like you can have guys playing selfishly.
 So when I shoot the ball, it's not out of a selfish motive.
 It's like, that's what my teammates want me to do.
 That's my role on the team right now.
 So let it fly.